Creating a plugin is very easy. In a javascript file, return a class defining your plugin, and set some default options if needed.

 }

-files.
+The deps method let you include external dependencies, like js et css files.
 The method can be a flat array, or a function, if you need access to props.

 deps: [